 Consequences of nonattendance for mandatory individuals

-Generating an outreach letter in TWIST will automatically add a notation in Counselor Notes indicating the date the letter was generated, the date and time of the scheduled appointment and the reason for outreach.
-All outreach letters must be sent to all mailing addresses listed in TWIST.
-If TWIST Scheduler is not used to generate the outreach letter, Workforce Solutions Office staff must manually add a notation in Counselor Notes indicating the date the letter was sent, the date and time of the scheduled appointment, the reason for outreach and the consequences of nonattendance for mandatory individuals.
+Generating an outreach letter in WorkInTexas.com will automatically add a notation in Case Notes indicating the date the letter was generated, the date and time of the scheduled appointment and the reason for outreach.
+All outreach letters must be sent to all mailing addresses listed in the TWC Case-management System.
+If WorkInTexas.com Scheduler is not used to generate the outreach letter, Workforce Solutions Office staff must manually add a notation in Case Notes indicating the date the letter was sent, the date and time of the scheduled appointment, the reason for outreach and the consequences of nonattendance for mandatory individuals.
 Voice mail is not an acceptable form of outreach.

 B-104.b: Notice to Attend Employment Planning Sessions